Dynamic Facility Location under Cumulative Customer Demand: Computational Experiments

 We now investigate the structure of optimal solutions for different instance attributes.
 More specifically, we analyze the quality of service perceived by customers, quantified as the number of captures throughout the planning horizon.
-To this end, we consider $24$ instances of the benchmark with $I = 50$ locations, $J = 50$ customers, and $T = 5$ periods, for which we are able to obtain the optimal solution with our solution methods.
-Figure~\ref{fig:histogram-identical-large-fixed-0} (\resp, Figure~\ref{fig:histogram-inversely-large-fixed-0}) presents the number of customers per number of captures throughout the planning horizon for an instance with long rankings, constant spawning demands, and identical (\resp, different) rewards.
+To this end, we consider $24$ instances of the benchmark with $|\mathcal{I}| = 50$ locations, $|\mathcal{J}| = 50$ customers, and $|\mathcal{T}| = 5$ periods, for which we are able to obtain the optimal solution with our solution methods.
+Figure~\ref{fig:histogram-identical-large-fixed-0} (respectively, Figure~\ref{fig:histogram-inversely-large-fixed-0}) presents the number of customers per number of captures throughout the planning horizon for an instance with long rankings, constant spawning demands, and identical (respectively, different) rewards.
 We omit these figures for instances with sparse spawning demands and short rankings because they do not provide additional insights.

 First, we can see that optimal solutions composed of larger number of facilities tend to capture customers more often throughout the planning horizon, as one could naturally expect.
-In this sense, increasing the number of facilities is a trivial way to increase service quality perceived by customers.
+In this sense, increasing the number of facilities is a trivial way to increase the quality of service perceived by customers.
 Second, we note that optimal solutions of the instance with identical rewards serve customers more often than those of the instance with different rewards.
 This result indicates that the provider prefers to capture each customer through some key combination of location and time period in the optimal solution of instances with different rewards.
-We remark that this behaviour stems from the NP-hardness of the \ourproblem{}, as the proof of Theorem~\ref{thm:nphard-single} relies on creating a \ourproblem{} instance where customers should only be captured once through a key combination of period and location.
+We remark that this behaviour stems from the NP-hardness of the \ourproblem{}, as the proof of Theorem~\ref{thm:nphard-single} relies on creating a \ourproblem{} instance where customers should only be captured once through a key combination of location and time period.